- Zone I - Special Preservation;

 What role do Indigenous peoples and the public play in the management plan process?

-Parks Canada is committed to undertaking meaningful, accessible engagement on its management plans, and strives to ensure that Indigenous peoples, partners, stakeholders, and the public have opportunities to influence and contribute to Parks Canada’s priorities and direction.
+Parks Canada is committed to undertaking meaningful, accessible consultation on its management plans, and strives to ensure that Indigenous peoples, partners, stakeholders, and the public have opportunities to influence and contribute to Parks Canada’s priorities and direction.

-The draft management plans reflect meaningful stakeholder involvement and are built on feedback from the initial phase of Indigenous and public engagement and the success of previous plans.
+The draft management plans reflect meaningful stakeholder involvement and are built on feedback from the initial phase of Indigenous and public consultation and the success of previous plans.
 They are founded on the principles of openness and transparency and have carefully considered and integrated feedback from functional reviews.

 Indigenous engagement provides an opportunity to increase the Indigenous voice in all aspects of park management.
 Parks Canada consults on management plans with Indigenous peoples who may be affected by and are interested in decisions or activities arising from the management of the park.
 Collaborating with numerous Indigenous groups across Canada, Parks Canada and Indigenous peoples are partners in conserving natural and cultural heritage and sharing the stories of these treasured places.